 Gretsch Committee Bass, model 7629, developed in 1980 came with a single Supertron pickup, two on side-chromed tuners, chromed hardware and a beautiful walnut finish.

-matching maple neck with a walnut stripe in the center that runs into the body.
+The scratch plate was clear and the bass came with a matching maple neck with a walnut stripe in the center that runs into the body.

 The Committe bass was a nice instrument with a 34" scale.